MicrosoftDocs/VBA-Docs/word/Concepts/Miscellaneous/storing-values-when-a-macro-ends.md

 DocNum=1
 ```

 The **PrivateProfileString** property has three arguments: _FileName_, _Section_, and _Key_.
 The _FileName_ argument is used to specify a settings file path and file name.
-The _Section_ argument specifies the section name that appears between brackets before the associated keys (do not include the brackets with the section name).
+The _Section_ argument specifies the section name that appears between brackets before the associated keys (don't include the brackets with the section name).
 The _Key_ argument specifies the key name, which is followed by an equal sign (=) and the setting.

 Use the same **PrivateProfileString** property to retrieve a setting from a settings file.
 The following example retrieves the DocNum setting under the DocTracker section in the Macro.ini file.